tohiro15/ASMR-programming/README.md

 # 🎮 ASMR Programming Project

-Welcome to my cozy 3D game development project made with **Unity**!
+Welcome to my cozy repository with game development projects created with **Unity**!
-Here I create game mechanics in a relaxing **ASMR programming** style — slow, focused, and without stress.
+Here I create game mechanics in a relaxing style of **ASMR programming** - slow, focused and stress-free.

 ## 📚 About the project

-This project is part of my journey into ASMR game development content.
+These projects are part of my journey to making games.
-I aim to build a relaxed environment where coding feels like meditation, not pressure.
+I aim to create a relaxed atmosphere where coding feels like meditation rather than pressure.

-Feel free to explore, learn, and maybe even chill while checking the code!
+Feel free to explore, learn, and maybe even relax while checking out the code!
-More features and mechanics will be added step-by-step.
+New features and mechanics will be added gradually.

 ## 📺 Watch my coding sessions